In this post, I want to show you how to thread a sewing machine needle easily.

-So I was really surprised to see that this phrase “How to thread a needle” gets 6600 searches per month in Google!
+So I was really surprised to see that the phrase “How to thread a needle” gets thousands of searches per month on Google!
 It means that people simply find it tricky and need tips to avoid frustration or improve their sewing experience.

 1. First, let’s talk about some general rules to follow.

 Don’t turn on your sewing machine while threading a needle if you are just learning to use your sewing machine because you can accidentally start sewing and get injured.
 Have other sources of light around your sewing machine so you won’t need the light build-in the machine.
 Read my article “Sewing room lighting idea” to get a summary of what we really need to know about lighting in a sewing room.

 But if you already know how to sew with a sewing machine then turn it on and keep it on while threading.
 Actually, some high-end sewing machines require you to turn it on for threading – Brother Luminaire and Babylock Destiny are some of them.

 The thread should go from front to back through the needle and shouldn’t be twisted.

 Raise the needle to the proper position – it’s better if the needle is in the most “up” position.
 You can manually do it with a handwheel.
 Of course, on modern computerized sewing machines, you can just press the up/down button to raise the needle, but for this, your machine has to be turned on.

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.